-Alcohol-impaired driving fatalities (fatalities in crashes involving a driver or motorcycle rider (operator) with a blood alcohol concentration (BAC) of 0.08 grams per deciliter (g/dL) or higher) increased from 829 in 2012 to 867 in 2013.
+Alcohol-impaired driving fatalities (fatalities in crashes involving a driver or motorcycle rider (operator) with a blood alcohol concentration (BAC) of 0.08 grams per deciliter (g/dL) or higher) decreased from 883 in 2013 to 882 in 2014.

-Alcohol-impaired driving fatality rate for 2011 remained at the 2010 rate of 0.24.
-California’s rate is much better than the national average of 0.33.
+Alcohol-impaired driving fatality rate for 2013 is 0.27.
+California’s rate is much better than the national average of 0.34.
 Of the five largest states in terms of total traffic fatalities, (CA, FL, TX, PA, and NC), California has the best rate.*

-As a percent of total fatalities, alcohol-impaired driving fatalities remained the same in 2012 and 2009 at 29 percent.
+As a percent of total fatalities, alcohol-impaired driving fatalities increasd from 28 percent in 2013 to 29 percent in 2014.
 This number has remained virtually unchanged in the past four years.
 California is better than the national average of 31 percent.

-Twenty-nine percent of all drivers killed in motor vehicle crashes, who were tested, tested positive for legal and/or illegal drugs.
-This percentage has been increasing every year since 2006.
+In 2013, 32 percent of all drivers killed in motor vehicle crashes, who were tested, tested positive for legal and/or illegal drugs.

-The percent of restrained passenger vehicle occupant fatalities (all seat positions) decreased from 67 percent in 2012 to 66 percent in 2013.
-California is much better than the national average of 51 percent and no state is better than California.
-NHTSA estimates that about half or 249 of the 498 known unrestrained fatalities would be alive today had they simply buckled up.
+The percent of restrained passenger vehicle occupant fatalities (all seat positions) increased from 66 percent in 2013 to 67 percent in 2014.
+California is much better than the national average of 61 percent.
+NHTSA estimates that 65 of the 470 known unrestrained fatalities would be alive today had they simply buckled up.

-The percentage of motorcycle operators killed that were improperly licensed increased from 29 percent in 2012 to 32 percent in 2013.
+The percentage of motorcycle operators killed that were improperly licensed decreased from 33 percent in 2013 to 32 percent in 2014.